A2.17: Visiting friends

 The girlfriend Show

-Il padrone di casa: The host (Italian)
+Il padrone di casa: the host (Italian)

 Il padrone di casa